WangariNelly/learn-typescript/README.md

 ## TYPESCRIPT
-- This README provides an introduction to the TypeScript project and how to get started using it.
+- This README provides an introduction to the TypeScript and how to get started using it.

 ## What is TypeScript?